coastlee/ds-quartz/content/New Player Guide.md

 Along with picking your chosen backgrounds, you are also free to choose a feat.
 If your background comes with a feat already, you must switch it for one not on this list and you do not get 2 for a single background.
 The feat you choose CAN NOT be one on the following list:

-#### Banned Starter Feat List
+> [!NOTE] - Banned Starter Feat List

-- Aberrant Dragonmark
+> - Aberrant Dragonmark
-- Alert
+> - Alert
-- Crossbow Expert
+> - Crossbow Expert
-- Dual Wielder
+> - Dual Wielder
-- Elven Accuracy
+> - Elven Accuracy
-- Fey-Touched
+> - Fey-Touched
-- Great Weapon Master
+> - Great Weapon Master
-- Gunner
+> - Gunner
-- Heavily Armored
+> - Heavily Armored
-- Heavy Armor Master
+> - Heavy Armor Master
-- Lucky
+> - Lucky
-- Magic Initiate
+> - Magic Initiate
-- Medium Armor Master
+> - Medium Armor Master
-- Mental Acuity
+> - Mental Acuity
-- Mobile
+> - Mobile
-- Moderately Armored
+> - Moderately Armored
-- Polearm Master
+> - Polearm Master
-- Prodigy
+> - Prodigy
-- Quarterstaff Practitioner
+> - Quarterstaff Practitioner
-- Resilient
+> - Resilient
-- Scholar of Lore
+> - Scholar of Lore
-- Sentinel
+> - Sentinel
-- Shadow-touched
+> - Shadow-touched
-- Sharpshooter
+> - Sharpshooter
-- Shield Master
+> - Shield Master
-- Skill Expert
+> - Skill Expert
-- Spell Sniper
+> - Spell Sniper
-- Tough
+> - Tough
-- War Caster
+> - War Caster

 ### Equipment